-After all instances of LINE-3D and POINT-3D have been added to working memory, the value of GOAL TYPE is changed remove-points.
-Productions which check Productions which check for and remove invalid lines and points in the three-dimensional description are allowed to fire.
+After all instances of LINE-3D and POINT-3D have been added to working memory, the value of GOAL TYPE is changed to remove-points.

+Productions which check for and remove invalid lines and points in the three-dimensional description are then allowed to fire.